haxworx/evisum/README.md

 System Information (EFL)

-This is a process monitor and system monitor.

-Currently have full engines for Linux, FreeBSD, OpenBSD and MacOS.
+This is a process monitor and system monitor for Linux, macOS, FreeBSD, DragonFlyBSD and OpenBSD.

-The plan is to rewrite the whole program to log system information over time to disk so we can do nice things with E and displaying system information (not duplicating loads of code).
+Includes 'tingle' a command-line utility for displaying sensor information.

 REQUIREMENTS: